emilyriederer/website/content/post/shiny-modules/index.md

 </div>

 We can follow the same pattern to create a module for the plot itself consisting of a UI (`plot_ui`), a server (`plot_server`), and a testing function (`plot_demo`).
 This module is responsible for showing the plot of a single metric and enabling users to download it.
-You can see this code on GitHub in the file `mod-plot.R`: <a href="https://github.com/emilyriederer/shiny-modules-flights-demo/blob/master/mod-plot.R" class="uri">https://github.com/emilyriederer/shiny-modules-flights-demo/blob/master/mod-plot.R</a>.
+You can see this code on GitHub in the file [`mod-plot.R`](https://github.com/emilyriederer/shiny-modules-flights-demo/blob/master/mod-plot.R):

 Once again, we can run that self-contained file and then execute `plot_demo()` to run our mini-application.
 This time, it is more interactive.
 We can click the "Download" button and ensure that our download feature is working.